Mehul-kh2005/Huffman-Coding-Web-App/README.md

 python3 app.py
 ```

-This will start a local server at `http://127.0.0.1:5000/`.
-Open this URL in your web browser to interact with the application.
+This will start a local server, typically at `http://127.0.0.1:5000/`.
+If port `5000` is unavailable, Flask may use a different port (e.g., `5001`, `5002`, etc.).
+Check your terminal for the exact URL to access the application.

 ## How It Works
 1. **Upload a File:** Select a file to upload for compression.